awsdocs/aws-xray-developer-guide/doc-source/xray-instrumenting-your-app.md

 ADOT currently includes auto\-instrumentation support for [Java](https://aws-otel.github.io/docs/getting-started/java-sdk/trace-auto-instr) and [Python](https://aws-otel.github.io/docs/getting-started/python-sdk/trace-auto-instr)\.
 In addition, ADOT enables auto\-instrumentation of AWS Lambda functions and their downstream requests using Java, Node\.js, and Python runtimes, via [ADOT Managed Lambda Layers](https://aws-otel.github.io/docs/getting-started/lambda)\.

+ADOT SDKs for Java and Go support X\-Ray centralized sampling rules\.
+If you need support for X\-Ray sampling rules in other languages, consider using an AWS X\-Ray SDK\.

 ## Instrumenting your application with AWS X\-Ray SDKs<a name="xray-instrumenting-xray-sdk"></a>

  AWS X\-Ray includes a set of language\-specific SDKs for instrumenting your application to send traces to X\-Ray\.
 Each X\-Ray SDK provides the following: